 What are the rumoured features and specifications?

 We wouldn’t be surprised if the fingerprint sensor is moved from the rear of the phone to underneath the display.
 This is a feature we're about to start seeing a lot more of, even in 2017 so it may well be normal by the time we reach 2018.
+It'll be big news if LG is one of the first to do it, particularly before Samsung.

 As well as the fingerprint scanner there is expected to be an iris scanner, and a patent has been unearthed for just such a feature that will allow you to lock the phone and protect sensitive data.
 Although iris scanners usually work with infra-red, LG has developed a camera that can switch from IR to a regular one.